 Why Study Law?

 Our Postgraduate law degrees aim to push students’ development further, allowing them to take a closer look at the law in general or to pursue a particular specialism.
 Our suite of taught programmes have been carefully crafted to respond to the latest developments in the legal industry and to produce capable, knowledgeable graduates.

-These include a range of LLM degrees, focusing on International Commercial and Business Law, Banking Law, Intellectual Property Law, Criminology, International Law, Public Procurement Law and Maritime Law.
+These include a range of LLM degrees, focusing on Business Law, Banking Law, Intellectual Property Law, Criminology, International Law and Public Procurement Law.
 We also offer a general LLM in Law - enabling you to choose from a selection of modules and tailor your studies personal interests.

 We provide a range of learning resources supported by experienced staff.
 You will benefit from our extensive Law Library, overseen by a dedicated Law Librarian who provides specialist support and advice to students.
-As well as printed and electronic resources that reflect current teaching and research within the School, the collections include reference, statutes, law reports, journals, books, pamphlets, official publications, newspapers and online databases.
+As well as printed and electronic resources that reflect current teaching and research, the collections include reference, statutes, law reports, journals, books, pamphlets, official publications, newspapers and online databases.

 Career Opportunities in Law

 A postgraduate qualification in Law gives you an opportunity to broaden your knowledge base and increases your employability.
 Indeed, Law postgraduates are increasingly in demand in other industries thanks to the transferrable skills that you will gain through studying for a degree in law, such as analysis, evaluation and reasoning; research; communication and presentation; team work; problem solving; and, of course, a thorough knowledge of worldwide legal systems.